First Principles Modeling of the Temperature Dependent Ternary Phase Diagram for the Cu-Pd-S System: Results and Discussion

-where $a_{A}$ is the activity for specie A, $\mu_{A}(x_{A})$ is the chemical potential for specie A, and $\mu_{A}^{0}$ is a reference chemical potential for specie A. As we are specifying $x_{A}$, P, and T, the natural choice of thermodynamic potential is the Gibbs free energy,
+where $a_{A}$ is the activity for species A, $\mu_{A}(x_{A})$ is the chemical potential for species A, and $\mu_{A}^{0}$ is a reference chemical potential for species A. As we are specifying $x_{A}$, P, and T, the natural choice of thermodynamic potential is the Gibbs free energy,

 where $N_{A}$ and $N_{B}$ are the total number of A and B atoms, respectively, and the thermodynamic derivative giving the chemical potential is